SyedMuhammadAbis/Deadly-Virus-In-UnityEngine/README.md

 - Within 10 seconds: **240,000 files** on desktop
 - System becomes unresponsive and crashes

-### 2. AltF4Blocker.cs (Persistence Mechanism)
+### 2. AltF4Blocker.cs (Persistence Mechanism) - My Custom Creation

 **Location**: `Assets/AltF4Blocker.cs`

+**My Implementation**:
+I developed this entire persistence system from scratch, including the custom native Windows DLL.
+This is my own creation that intercepts Alt+F4 key combinations using low-level Windows API hooks.
+The system works similarly to GTA 5's Alt+F4 blocking mechanism, but I built this entire solution myself.

-**How It Works**:
+**How My Code Works**:
-- Uses a custom native Windows DLL (`AltF4Interceptor.dll`) to intercept Alt+F4 key combinations
+- I created a custom native Windows DLL (`AltF4Interceptor.dll`) that uses Windows API hooks to intercept Alt+F4 key combinations
-- Similar functionality to GTA 5's Alt+F4 blocking system
-- When Alt+F4 is pressed, instead of closing the application, it shows a fake quit confirmation dialog
+- When Alt+F4 is pressed, instead of closing the application, my script shows a fake quit confirmation dialog
-- The game continues running in the background while the dialog appears
+- The game continues running in the background while the dialog appears - this was my clever design
-- Prevents users from easily terminating the malicious process
+- Prevents users from easily terminating the malicious process through standard Windows shortcuts

-**Custom DLL**:
+**My Custom DLL**:
-- **DLL Name**: `AltF4Interceptor.dll`
+- **DLL Name**: `AltF4Interceptor.dll` - **I built this from scratch**
 - **Location**: `Assets/Plugins/x86_64/AltF4Interceptor.dll`
 - **Platform**: Windows x86_64 only
-- **Note**: This custom Alt+F4 interceptor addon will be available in a separate GitHub repository named **"alt=f4 interceptor just like gta 5"**
+- **My Achievement**: This custom Alt+F4 interceptor is my own creation, developed entirely by me.
+I wrote the native C/C++ code, compiled it into a DLL, and integrated it with Unity.
+The complete source code and implementation will be available in my separate GitHub repository named **"alt=f4 interceptor just like gta 5"** - it's my own project that I'm sharing with the community.

-**Implementation**:
+**My Technical Implementation**:
-- Uses `DllImport` to call native Windows functions
+- I wrote the code that uses `DllImport` to call my custom native Windows functions
-- Blocks Alt+F4 on application start
+- My DLL blocks Alt+F4 on application start using Windows keyboard hooks
-- Unblocks on proper application quit (only if user clicks quit button)
+- I implemented proper cleanup that unblocks on proper application quit (only if user clicks quit button)

-### 3. Levelloader.cs (Scene Management)
+### 3. Levelloader.cs (Scene Management) - My Script

 **Location**: `Assets/Levelloader.cs`

-**Purpose**: Handles scene transitions from MainMenu to Bomb scene
+**My Implementation**: I wrote this scene management script to handle smooth transitions
-- Automatically loads the next scene when "Start Game" is clicked
+- My code automatically loads the next scene when "Start Game" is clicked
-- Ensures smooth transition between deceptive scene and payload scene
+- I ensured smooth transition between the deceptive scene and payload scene

 ## 💻 Implementation Guide